kaa/eth-talk/README.md

 ## Usage

-To initialize a project with this example, run `truffle init webpack` inside an empty directory.
+Run `testrpc` for the 1st time or run `testrpc --acount="<account private key>, 100000000000000000000"` to use specific account with 100 ethers in balance.

 ## Building and the frontend

 1. First run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
+2. To deploy on local, use `npm run compile`
-1. Then run `npm run dev` to build the app and serve it on http://localhost:8080
+3. Then run `npm run dev` to build the app and serve it on http://localhost:8080

-## Possible upgrades

-* Use the webpack hotloader to sense when contracts or javascript have been recompiled and rebuild the application.
-Contributions welcome!

 ## Common Errors